-Dylan makes his home with his stepfather and his mother.
-Making beds and cleaning are his household duties.
+In his home, Dylan helps by making beds and cleaning.
+He lives with his stepfather and his mother.
 His stepfather is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 3 children in the family.

 Dylan lives in the coastal community of West Suburb, home to approximately 200 residents.
 Typical houses are constructed of cement.
 The spoken language is Spanish.